We may get commissions for purchases made through links in this post.

 All indoor cats need unrestricted access to a clean litter box.
 If they can’t have that, they’ll be left with no choice but to do their business elsewhere, and you’ll have an inappropriate elimination problem on your hands.
 That’s why you should educate yourself about all aspects of the litter box and learn how to properly set up and maintain your cat’s bathroom so she’ll never have to go anywhere else.
 The number of litter boxes is an important aspect of that, as it directly affects the cat’s ability to access a litter box when and where it needs to.
 So, how many litter boxes should you have?

-There are a number of considerations which may influence the number of litter boxes per household.
+There are a number of considerations that may influence the number of litter boxes per household.

 Number of cats